Chronosymbolic/Chronosymbolic-Learning/README.md

 - Specify the path of z3 (with GSpacer) binary in `utils/run_spacer.py` and `utils/run_spacer_filtered.py`

-- Specify a folder name and run `utils/run_spacer.py` or specify a filelist name and run `utils/run_spacer_filtered.py`
+- Specify a folder name and run `utils/run_spacer.py` or specify a file list name and run `utils/run_spacer_filtered.py`

 - Enable GSpacer: `enable_global_guidance = 1`